 The condensed consolidated financial statements included herein have been prepared by us, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
-In the opinion of the management of Lifevantage Corporation ("LifeVantage" or the "Company"), these interim Financial Statements include all adjustments, consisting of normal recurring adjustments, that are considered necessary for a fair presentation of the Company's financial position as of September 30, 2008, and the results of operations for the three month periods ended September 30, 2008 and 2007.
+In the opinion of the management of Lifevantage Corporation ("LifeVantage" or the "Company"), these interim Financial Statements include all adjustments, consisting of normal recurring adjustments, that are considered necessary for a fair presentation of the Company's financial position as of December 31, 2008, and the results of operations for the three and six month periods ended December 31, 2008 and 2007 and the cash flows for the six month periods ended December 31, 2008 and 2007.
 Interim results are not necessarily indicative of results for a full year or for any future period.
+Certain prior period amounts have been reclassified to conform to our current period presentation.